Skip to main content

 Dirty coils reduce heat transfer efficiency by 10–25%.
 Your system runs longer to achieve the same result — directly adding to your electric bill.

 Low refrigerant (from a slow leak that goes undetected) forces the compressor to work harder.
-Left uncorrected, it leads to compressor failure — the most expensive heat pump repair at $1,200–$2,500.
+Left uncorrected, it leads to compressor failure — the most expensive heat pump repair.

 Failed capacitors cause hard-starts that stress the compressor.
-They're a $150–$250 replacement during maintenance; compressor damage from repeated hard-starts is far more expensive.
+They're an inexpensive replacement during maintenance; compressor damage from repeated hard-starts is far more expensive.

 Dirty outdoor coils from cottonwood — a Sacramento spring problem — block airflow and send head pressure skyward during summer.
 A 20-minute coil cleaning during a spring tune-up prevents months of reduced performance.